kubernetes-sigs/gateway-api/geps/gep-3793/index.md

 #### 4. Enumerating Routes Bound to Default Gateways

-To enumerate Routes bound to the default Gateways, any of Ana, Chihiro, or Ian can look for Routes that set `spec.defaultOK` to `true`, and then check the `status.parents` of those Routes to see if the Route has been claimed.
+To enumerate Routes bound to the default Gateways, any of Ana, Chihiro, or Ian can look for Routes that set `spec.useDefaultGateway` to `true`, and then check the `status.parents` of those Routes to see if the Route has been claimed.
 Since this will also show _which_ Gateways have claimed a given defaulted Route, it neatly solves the problem of allowing Ana to determine which default Gateway(s) her Route is using even if she doesn't have RBAC to query Gateway resources directly.

 While this is possible with `kubectl get -o yaml`, it's not exactly a friendly user experience, so adding this functionality to a tool like `gwctl` would be